 Lower string height isn’t always best.
 If you are a blues player, you will likely be bending the strings a lot and far.
 It might be helpful to raise them up a little to make it easier to bend.
 If you use a slide a lot as well then you will want to raise you string height.
 Often slide guitarists might have a guitar with higher strings just for those songs in which require it.

 If you have too much buzz when you play then you might want to raise you string height.
 But it might also be a cause of bad technique.
 Have a trained guitar teacher help you with this.

 What if you shred and bend a lot as many metal players do?
 Great question.
 Most guitars designed for metal have jumbo frets.
 These taller frets give more room for your fingers to grab the strings.
 Having scalloped frets makes it even easier to have low action and optimal string bending because the frets are so far away that your fingers don’t touch the wood which causes more friction and resistance to bending.
 Yngwie Malmsteen is a classic shredder who uses scalloped frets.
 Most guitars are not scalloped, so this isn’t an ideal option.
 There are obviously plenty of shredders out there who don’t use scalloped frets.
 Guitars with shorter frets are not ideal for bending strings, but many blues guitarists use short frets.
 It’s just more work.

 If you are wonder gin how to lower or raise your string height I would recommend learning from someone who knows what they are doing and can teach you how or just bring it to a professional guitar luthier or guitar technician who does it on a daily basis.

-About The Author: Ryan Duke is a guitar teacher and owner of Seattle Guitar Mentor providing the guitar lessons in Seattle, WA.
+About The Author: Ryan Duke is a guitar teacher and owner of Seattle Guitar Mentor providing the guitar lessons in Franklin, TN.